SW15gooner/codedump_tests/README.md

 Since this Covid stuff, I have been slowly learning Python while working.

-Here is a collection of random smatterings
+Here is a collection of random smatterings.
+There is no obvious structure here, this is a dumping ground.
+I will attempt to comment each file and add descriptions elsewhere.